Preparing for a Child Custody Hearing in New Jersey

 The Impact of Existing Arrangements for Custody

-If there is a formal custody arrangement that the parties have been using, it could serve as a baseline and if there is an informal arrangement, the court may take that into account as to what the status quo was.
+If there is a formal custody arrangement that the parties have been using, it could serve as a baseline.
+If there is an informal arrangement, the court may take that into account as to what the status quo was.
 Informal arrangements are not as strong as having a previous order, but may still serve to establish what has worked for the parties and which circumstances may be best for the child.

 The Length of Child Custody Hearings in New Jersey

 It depends on the magnitude of issues in the case, the number of witnesses or testimony, the skill of the attorneys and the availability of the court to schedule the time for the hearing.
-Most times, the court will not give hearings on consecutive days, rather, expanding it over time.
-It also depends on which section in New Jersey and the venue and caseload of the particular judge, but in terms of the actual length of court time itself, a custody trial with two witnesses, which are just the parties, would be done much quicker than a custody trial with 10 witnesses.
+Most times, the court will not give hearings on consecutive days, instead extending it over time.
+It also depends on where the venue is in New Jersey and the caseload of the particular judge.
+In terms of the actual length of court time itself, a custody trial with two witnesses, which are just the parties, would be done much quicker than a custody trial with 10 witnesses.

 It can be very difficult for you to handle a custody trial as it is emotional, costly, and time-consuming.
 Preparing for a child custody hearing in New Jersey requires cooperation between the attorney, parent, and court.
 The more the attorney and spouse can work together, the more thoroughly they could prepare, quicker.
 An attorney could help prepare parents for court by standing by your side from the beginning and building a strategy in court to accomplish your goals.
 If you are preparing for a child custody hearing, call a family lawyer today to devise a strategy and collect all the necessary documents.